Consulting as Gen X: Is being the “Lost Generation” a secret weapon?

 Remember who we are?

-When I hear the terms 'digital native' applied to Gen Y or Z, I usually cringe.
-We were the first proper digital natives to some extent.
-Not completely immersed in the digital world, true, but our digital world was of the 80s, where you had to change operating systems with floppy disks in beige boxes the size of mini-fridges.
-That was a proper digital upbringing, but one that depended on understanding what was under the hood, making us pragmatic about technology.
-Understanding digital power, but never worshiping it.
+And when I hear the terms 'digital native' applied to Gen Y or Z, I cringe.
+We were the first proper digital natives.
+Not completely immersed in the digital world, true, but our digital world was of the 80s, where you had to charge operating systems with floppy disks in beige boxes the size of mini-fridges and type stuff in command lines without mice, resizable windows, or icons (at least for quite some time).
+A proper (if harsh) digital upbringing.
+One that depended on understanding what was under the hood, making us pragmatic about technology, and understanding digital power, without worshiping it because we knew its guts.

-I think we're also pretty good at being on the outside, not necessarily as actors but as spectators, inventing for ourselves a posture, sometimes distant, sometimes curious.
-That detached curiosity certainly plays a role in many professions, from journalism to consulting.
-And because our entire adult life has been shaped by transitions we didn’t choose, we are less attached to certainty.
+Also, with our entire adult life shaped by transitions we didn’t choose, we are less attached to rigid structures.
 We know that a truth today might become wrong tomorrow.
-And it's OK.
+And it's OK, it's as it should be.
 Over the years, a form of reinvention has been necessary for all of us.

 Why do I write about this?

-I'm not sure.
-But it's summer, and maybe we should all reread Douglas Coupland's Generation X and compare notes on our present.
+But it's summer.
+And maybe we should all (re)read Douglas Coupland's Generation X and compare notes on our present.